 Outbound marketing can generate quick results, and it’s easier to measure SaaS marketing ROI in the short term.
 But that also makes it more expensive in the long run, and it offers lower ROI compared to inbound marketing strategies.
 Sometimes, it can even lead to a negative perception of your SaaS brand if you don’t do it thoughtfully (e.g., spammy feelings from cold contacts).

 Inbound marketing proves to be cost-effective in the long run and builds deeper customer relationships and loyalty.
-The leads you generate through SaaS inbound marketing strategy are higher quality, and more engaged.
+The leads you generate through a SaaS marketing plan that includes inbound strategies are higher quality and more engaged.

 However, you can’t expect results quickly, and you really need to devote your efforts to content creation and optimization.